 Tips and Variations

 - For fewer tomatoes in the casserole, you can replace one of the cans of Rotel tomatoes with a can of condensed cream of mushroom soup (10 3/4 ounces).
 This will bring a creamy component to the dish and will complement well with the chopped mushrooms.

 Omit the celery, if desired.

-Add a dash of cayenne pepper or crushed red pepper flakes, if desired.
+For some added spice, add a dash of cayenne pepper or crushed red pepper flakes, if desired.